Lists of mountains and hills in the British Isles: Birketts

 Pillar Rock in the Lake District National Park is the only Birkett where use of ropes is advised.

 The Birketts are all the tops over 1000 ft within the boundaries of the Lake District National Park.
 Height and location, but not prominence, are the criteria.
 The list was devised by Bill Birkett as the basis for his 1994 book Complete Lakeland Fells.
 There are 541 of these tops, and they include 209 of the 214 Wainwrights, and 59 of the 116 Wainwright Outlying Fells.

 The five Wainwrights that are not Birketts are Armboth Fell, Baystones, Castle Crag (which, at 951 ft, is Wainwright's only sub-1,000 ft summit), Graystones and Mungrisdale Common; Birketts are listed in the § Database of British and Irish Hills.

 Synges

 The Database of British and Irish Hills recognises as Synges the 670 Lake District summits in Tim Synge's book The Synges (2025).
 This is an updated edition of his survey: the original survey contained 646 summits as set out in The Lakeland Summits: Survey of the Fells of the Lake District National Park (1995).
 The current list is available on the Hill Bagging website.
 There is no height or prominence threshold, although summits above 600 metres in height are separately identified, as are TuMPs.
-Synges are listed in the § Database of British and Irish Hills.